Microsoft-Contoso-Group-Project/website/docs/02 Contoso Chat/1 Evaluation.md

 # 1| Evaluation

+A thorough evaluation process is conducted for ChatGPT models as well as a number of free Hugging Face models to assess their performance in generating text responses.
+The detailed methodology and results of this evaluation are presented on this page.

+---

 ## Methodology

 Each of the models is evaluated based on four metrics: Coherence, Groundedness, Fluency, and Relevance.
 Our evaluation process involves the use of Python scripts that calculate a weighted sum score for each model and automatically select the best-fitting model.